-The proposed lease area contains the same facilities as the prior lease.
-The facilities are designed for recreational boating and shoreline protection.
-The floating boat dock and appurtenant facilities have existed at this location for many years.
+The subject dock and appurtenant facilities are privately owned and maintained and are for the docking and mooring of recreational boats.
 Recreational boating is a water-dependent activity and is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
 Resources Code, § 6503.5).
-The bank protection will maintain and improve the integrity of the Sacramento River channel, which will help protect the Public Trust resources of the Sacramento River for recreational and navigational use by the public.
+The existing floating boat dock and appurtenant facilities have existed at this location for many years, and are located directly adjacent to the Applicant's upland property.
+The bank protection will maintain and improve the integrity of the river channel, which will help protect the Public Trust resources of the Sacramento River for recreational and navigational purposes by the public.